Mississippi vacation rental tax guide

-Airbnb and Vrbo have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Jackson, Gulfport, and Biloxi, the Magnolia State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
+With a bounty of popular destinations including Jackson, Gulfport, and Biloxi, the Magnolia State offers prospective short-term rental hosts the opportunity to bring in extra income.

 But new income opportunities bring new tax implications.
 Like hotel and B&B stays, short-term rentals in Mississippi are subject to tax.
-Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.
+Vacation rental hosts are required to collect applicable taxes from their guests and remit them to the proper authorities.

 Failure to comply with state and local tax laws can result in fines and interest penalties.
 These may not catch up with you in the short term, but the sharing economy is under increased scrutiny, so it’s important to address compliance before tax authorities address it for you.

 Avalara MyLodgeTax has put together this guide to help you comply with Mississippi short-term rental tax laws.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

 No short-term vacation rental tax guide is a substitute for professional tax advice.
 Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
 Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with Mississippi tax laws.